dgkaminski/Millbury-Electrical-Engineering/README.md

 Lesson 1: Basics of Arduinos, Using an LED activated by a button to send a Morse Code signal

-Lesson 2: Arduino Programming and Using Devices, using passive buzzers and generating analog signals
+Lesson 2: Arduino Programming and Using Devices, Using passive buzzers and generating analog signals

 Lesson 3: Using Complex Devices, Sending a message to an OLED display, and playing music on a buzzer